lzantal/djskell/README.md

 ### aenv
 aenv helps activating the project's virtualenv.
 It expects the virtualenv to live next to the project with the same name as the project and the '-env'.
-Eg: if you named your project djproj then the virtualenv anem should be djproj-env
+Eg: if you named your project djproj then the virtualenv name should be djproj-env

 Usage
 ```